Service-learning trips to El Salvador

 Some of our host families taught us how to make tortillas and pupusas, which I’ve been trying semi-successfully to recreate at home.

 But what I think was really one of the most important parts was the connections we made.
 We really got to know the families in El Barío through sharing meals and dancing with them, staying in their homes, painting buildings together and occasionally playing games together on the patio in the middle of a thunderstorm and making each other laugh and laugh and laugh.

 --Hannah M.-- Sept 2012

 General information about our trips

 We maintain the number of paying participants to a maximum of 18 with 2-3 adult chaperons; the delegation is completed by our field director in El Salvador, Robert Broz as well as a local youth coordinator.
 We spend at least three nights sleeping in rural communities with local families selected by our field director and local youth coordinator.
-The remaining nights are spent at a simple but comfortable hostel in Suchitoto.
+The remaining nights are spent at simple but comfortable accomodations in Suchitoto.
 For future trips we will be offering a ten day to two week trip with dates set in late June through August.
 We will base in Suchitoto but most of our service work will be at the nearby village of El Bario where our projects started back in 1989.
 We will be spending 2-3 nights each week in the community, staying with families in El Bario.